The urgent need for sustainable digital design

 - CO2.js: JavaScript library for building custom sustainability dashboards and integrating carbon tracking into analytics

-Optimization in Practice
+Optimization in practice

 - Compress and optimize images (typically 50-70% of page weight)